-Our board of directors has adopted a code of business conduct and ethics that will apply to all of our employees, officers and directors, including those officers responsible for financial reporting.
+Prior to the consummation of this offering, our board of directors will adopt a code of business conduct and ethics that will apply to all of our employees, officers and directors, including those officers responsible for financial reporting.
 Following the consummation of this offering, the code of business conduct and ethics will be available on our website.
 We expect that any amendments to the code, or any waivers of its requirements, will be disclosed on our website or in public filings.